aio-libs/aiohttp/docs/client_reference.rst

    :param dict cookies: Cookies to send with the request (optional)

-   :param headers: HTTP Headers to send with
+   :param headers: HTTP Headers to send with every request (optional).
-                   the request (optional).

                    May be either *iterable of key-value pairs* or :class:`~collections.abc.Mapping`